BrentAcs/UnitTestingHowTo/README.md

 - The holy grail: Red, Green, Refactor
 - Types of tests (using XUnit terminology)
   - Fact
-    - test a single condition
+    - Test a single condition
   - Theory
-    - test a set of related conditions (cases)
+    - Test a set of related conditions (cases)

 ### Demonstration Topics
 - FluentAssertions